Mailchimp vs Moosend 2026: Which Email Marketing Tool Is Actually Worth Your Money?

 Pricing & Value

-For most small businesses, Moosend delivers better value — and it's not particularly close.
-You're getting comparable core features at 30–50% less cost depending on your list size.
-The free plan is more generous too: 1,000 subscribers vs Mailchimp's 500.
-Unless you specifically need Mailchimp's premium features — advanced segmentation, multi-user teams, predictive sending — paying the premium is genuinely hard to justify.
+For most small businesses focused on value, Moosend wins and it's not even that close.
+You're getting comparable core features at 30–50% less cost depending on your subscriber count.
+Plus, the free plan is way more generous: 1,000 subscribers versus Mailchimp's 500.
+Unless you specifically need Mailchimp's premium features — advanced segmentation, multi-user teams, predictive sending — paying extra is honestly hard to justify.

 Winner: Moosend